gh786137611/Simple-Opengl-Renderer/README.md

 + All the GPU Buffers are allocated at their first usage in rendering.

 ## Usage
 There are simple examples.
 I take freeglut as window system in my examples.
-To use SGLRenderer their are three main steps:
+To use SGLRenderer there are three main steps:
 1. Writing you glsl-based shader
 2. initialize Geometry and ShaderMaterial to create a 3D object
 3. add the 3D object to a Scene.